thiswillbeyourgithub/Med-pharmacokinetic-simulator/README.md

 It can readily be adapted to any immediate release drug if you have the right pharmacokinetic parameters.

 2 versions exist:
-* A first one in R using the package `Shiny` to create interactive plots.
-To see examples of it running, please look at the gifs below.
+* An obsolete first one in R using the package `Shiny` to create interactive plots.
+Example gifs at the end of the page.
-* A second and much improved version using python and not interactive but with more accurate parameters and cleaner code.
+* A second and much improved version using python and not (yet) interactive but with more accurate parameters and cleaner code.

 *keywords : ADHD, ADD, attention deficit, hyperactivity*